 With the power of mobile device IDs, healthcare advertisers can identify HCPs through their engagement with mobile and in-app advertising.
 These advertisers can identify HCPs by looking into the top medical apps for doctors—especially if these doctors are using apps at practice settings.
 These include Epocrates, Medscape, UpToDate, and MedPage Today.11

-Additionally, marketers should identify the key topic areas that medical professionals value most, which include industry news, product updates and announcements, research and educational opportunities; medical education program information; patient education materials; insurance network updates.12 This way, they can identify where their clinician audience is interacting on mobile and in-app, locate the device IDs, and surface their creative.
+Additionally, marketers should identify how medical professionals spend their time online, which includes reading the news, playing games, and reading content related to healthcare, cooking, and fitness, among other topics.
+This way, they can identify where their clinician audience is interacting on mobile and in-app, locate the device IDs, and surface their creative.

 Benefits of Device IDs

 Marketers may be asking themselves why they should target their audience using mobile device IDs when cookies exist.
 However, the cookie-less world is fast approaching.
 User identity will become much more personalized through this approach, so adopting identity-based data now will give healthcare advertisers an advantage in harnessing cookie-less data.

 Specific benefits of targeting HCPs with mobile and in-app advertising as opposed to other channels include higher click-through rates and the ability to analyze user data.4